 Crypto exchanges have an alternative to market makers, or a complementary approach.
 They are able to run an automated market making desk themselves.
 In order to do that, though, they need funds, proper liquidity provision algos and a trader to monitor them.

-See also Uniswap Market Maker
+See also Market making strategy

 Market making requires a good combination of technology and some trading skills.
 The algos must be low-latency and capable of scaling to thousands of orders per second, on numerous trading pairs.
 It needs a disciplined approach to trading and risk management.